-I have recently completed the manuscript of a historical novel about one of the first patients to receive insulin shortly after its discovery in 1921 and am now working on a nonfiction book about the life and scandalous sterilization of heiress Ann Cooper Hewitt.
+I recently completed the manuscript of a historical novel about one of the first patients to receive insulin shortly, as well as a nonfiction book about the life and scandalous sterilization of heiress Ann Cooper Hewitt.
 My writing has appeared in The Atlantic, The New Republic, The Washington Post, Narratively, Longreads, Public Books, Lady Science, ASAP, and Marginalia Review of Books, where I am a contributing editor.

 For updates on my work and publications, follow me on Twitter @AudreyCFarley.